Ulrich, Duke of Mecklenburg: Early life

 Ulrich was the third son of Duke Albrecht VII and Anna of Brandenburg.
 Ulrich was educated at the Bavarian court.
-Later, he studied theology and law in Ingolstadt.
+He later studied theology and law in Ingolstadt.
 After the death of his father, he took up residence in Bützow and succeeded his cousin Duke Magnus III of Mecklenburg-Schwerin as Lutheran administrator of the Prince-Bishopric of Schwerin in 1550.
-Later, he married Magnus's widow, Elizabeth, a daughter of King Frederick I of Denmark.
+He later married Magnus's widow, Elizabeth, a daughter of King Frederick I of Denmark.
 His wife was actually a first cousin of his maternal grandmother Elizabeth of Denmark, daughter of John, King of Denmark.
 They were first cousins, twice removed.
-After the death of Elizabeth he married Anna, daughter of Philip I, Duke of Pomerania.
+After the death of Elizabeth, he married Anna, daughter of Philip I, Duke of Pomerania.

-After the death of his uncle, Henry V, Duke of Mecklenburg, Ulrich participated in the national government, especially during Mecklenburg's participation in the Schmalkaldic War.
+After the death of his uncle, Henry V, Duke of Mecklenburg, Ulrich took part in the national government, especially during Mecklenburg's participation in the Schmalkaldic War.
 It erupted from an inheritance dispute, which was settled by the "Ruppiner dictum" of the Elector of Brandenburg.

 Reign

 On 17 February 1555, Ulrich succeeded his brother John Albert I in partitioned Mecklenburg-Güstrow.
-In 1556, he received, while maintaining common state government with his brother, the eastern part of Mecklenburg with the capital in Güstrow, while John Albert received the western part with the residence Schwerin.
-After the death of his brother in 1576, Ulrich was made guardian of his offspring, among them his nephew and successor in Güstrow John Albert II.
-Ulrich built the castle at Güstrow as his principal residence.
+In 1556, he received, while maintaining common state government with his brother, the eastern part of Mecklenburg with the capital in Güstrow, and John Albert received the western part with the residence Schwerin.
+After the death of his brother in 1576, Ulrich became guardian of his offspring, among them his nephew and successor in Güstrow John Albert II.
+Ulrich built the castle at Güstrow as his main residence.

 Ulrich embodied an educated, modern prince, and was a devout Lutheran.
 He developed into one of the leading princes of the Mecklenburg dynasty.
 He left behind, at his death, a fortune of about 200,000 guilders.
 Ulrich participated in the exchange with Tycho Brahe and David Chytraeus in the scientific discourse of his time and corresponded with humanists like Heinrich Rantzau.
 In 1594, as Chief of Lower Saxony imperial circle, he organized military and financial assistance against the Turkish threat.

-In the dispute between Frederick II of Denmark and his brother-in-law Duke John Adolf, Duke of Holstein-Gottorp Ulrich served as a mediator, having excellent relations to both.
-As Administrator of the Prince-Bishopric of Schwerin he was succeeded by his grandson the last Bishop of Schleswig, Prince Ulrich of Denmark (30 December 1578 – 27 March 1624 in Rühn), who married with Lady Catherine Hahn-Hinrichshagen.
+In the dispute between Frederick II of Denmark and his brother-in-law Duke John Adolf, Duke of Holstein-Gottorp, Ulrich was a mediator, having excellent relations to both.
+As Administrator of the Prince-Bishopric of Schwerin, he was succeeded by his grandson the last Bishop of Schleswig, Prince Ulrich of Denmark (30 December 1578 – 27 March 1624 in Rühn), who married Lady Catherine Hahn-Hinrichshagen.